If you find a wild animal needing help…

 5. Do not attempt to rescue large adult animals without the guidance of a rescue professional.
 Before attempting to rescue adult deer, raccoons, opossums, coyotes, foxes, bobcats, and birds of prey contact either Native Animal Rescue at 831-462-0726 or Santa Cruz County Animal Control at 831-454-7303.

-6. Instructions for rescuing orphaned babies and sick or injured adults are provided in the sidebar to the left.
+6. Instructions for rescuing orphaned babies and sick or injured adults are provided on this website.

 Native Animal Rescue 1855 17th Ave., Santa Cruz, CA 95062